 The water and ice mark changes between seasons.
 The pond depends on constant flow of energy and water, from above, below from all sides.
 The plastic flowers move and interact like swans, like plastic spring.

-Långa Dammen, thanks for letting me sit beside you, on this lovely bench.
-I crossed your surface with my foot,
+Långadammen, thanks for letting me sit beside you, on this lovely bench.
+I crossed your surface with my foot, but you still have imagination, right?

 It looked like someone else had done that before too ...